joe-dorward/the-python-programming-language/tkinter/ui_v1.18_combobox_component_types_xml.md

-Continuing the exploration of using Tkinter with Python, this version adds the functionality to populate the options of a 'Combobox' widget by parsing XML data from a file:
+Continuing the exploration of using Tkinter with Python, this version adds the functionality to populate the options of a 'Combobox' widget by parsing XML data from a file in the form:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>